YaniraP/easyKitchen/README.md

 DB_TEST=**db name for test environment as an example** TEST_PORT=**db port for test environment as an example**
   ```
 4. You can run your server using nodemon to watch for changes
-   * ☝️ Note: before running the server, verify that the database is active*
+☝️ *(before running the server, verify that the database is active)*
 ```
 nodemon
 ```